smh-my-head/charon/README.md

 # Charon
 The ferryman to Hell (aka CAD version control).
 Provides integration with git for SolidWorks parts and assemblies.
+Fully integrated with [Hades](https://github.com/smh-my-head/hades)

 ## Usage

-Add this repo as a submodule and then run `./charon/setup.sh` from Git Bash or MSYS2.
-You can then use git as normal, but `git diff` and `git merge` will have added sugar.
-If you use Linux, check out [hades](https://github.com/smh-my-head/hades), as the two projects are fully integrated.
+See the CUSF wiki page on [Charon](https://wiki.cusf.co.uk/Charon).

 You will also need to enable *SOLIDWORKS Utilities* at startup, you can do this by navigating (in SolidWorks) to *Tools->Add-Ins* and checking the box for